wp-plugins/microblog-poster/readme.txt

     3. Not finished yet, you need the second pair of credentials.
     On 'My Plurk apps' Page this time click on 'test console' button.

-    4. First click on 'Get Request token', then some processing is done.
+    4. First click on 'Get Request Token', then some processing is done.
-    After that click on 'Open Authorization url', you will be redirected to a new page and you will have to grant the permission in order to get your verification code.
+    After that click on 'Open Authorization Url', you will be redirected to a new page and you will have to grant the permission in order to get your verification code.